dzooli/nodemcu-rgbstrip/devlog.md

 ### Why Domoticz

   - Good documentation with lot of examples
-  - Tons of ready-made external sensors and actuators
+  - Tons of ready-made sensors and actuators
+  - Active development (yearly stable major versions)
   - Easy setup (unpack and run)
+  - **MQTT capable** => custom sensors with small effort (see the running External Pi Temperature, and CPU Freq bash scripts)
 ---

 ## Used Tools and external libraries